 But I believe she is smarter than I gave her credit for; I think she understands more than I guessed and is more resilient than I allowed for.
 She’s caught on exceptionally quickly and is far happier for it – we all are.

 It’s impossible to say.
-Perhaps she wouldn’t have been ready, or maybe we’d have saved ourselves a few stressful months.
+Perhaps she wouldn’t have been ready to night wean, or maybe we’d have saved ourselves a few stressful months.

 Perhaps it’s irrelevant because in order to follow through, I needed to be ready too.